 Midwestern State University (Texas)

 I was actually in talks to join the staff at Midwestern State (NCAA Division II) even before my time in Sweden ended.
 A contact of mine put me in touch with the head coach who was looking for someone who could help her turn around a program that had suffered from a few tough seasons and last place finishes in the Lone Star Conference (including an 0-16 season in 2015).
 The other sports teams at MSU make the NCAA tournament, and even Elite 8s quite often.
 We were looking to bring volleyball up to that level, which was a project I was really excited to be taking on.
 It’s the sort of thing I’d wanted to do for a long time!

 The 2016 season was a big improvement.
 We went 6-14 in conference (12-21 overall) and reached the LSC tournament for the first time in three years.
 We put three players on the All-Conference team and one received Academic All-Conference recognition.
 As you’d expect in this situation, we had some good matches and some bad ones.
 We played I think three teams ranked in the Top 25.

 The 2017 season for MSU saw the program continue on its upward trajectory, though with some disappointments along the way.
-Not usual in turnaround situations.
+Not unusual in turnaround situations.
 Still, it was a remarkable season that began with a team trip to Buenos Aires, Argentina (for which I led the organization).

 We improved to 7-13 in conference (15-16 overall).
 Alas, that wasn’t quite good enough to make the conference tournament again as it was kind of a crazy season for the league.
 Even still, we improved to 16th in the NCAA South Central Region rankings, up from 20th in 2016 (out of 33 teams).
 We played 5 national ranked teams and won sets in those matches on three different occasions.
-One of our wins was a big one over West Texas A&M. It was the first ever time MSU beat WT (35th attempt).
+One of our wins was a big one over West Texas A&M – the first ever in 35th attempts.